A look at Beam Therapeutics Inc.’s (BEAM) recent performance gives investors their first glimpse of hope. - News Daemon

 Beam Therapeutics Inc. (NASDAQ: BEAM) Trading Performance Indicators

-Check out the current performance indicators for Beam Therapeutics Inc. (BEAM).
-In the past quarter, the stock posted a quick ratio of 4.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 32.38.
-Likewise, its price to free cash flow for the trailing twelve months is 75.60.
+You can see what Beam Therapeutics Inc. (BEAM) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 4.60.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 37.17.
+Likewise, its price to free cash flow for the trailing twelve months is 86.80.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -4.54, a number that is poised to hit -1.34 in the next quarter and is forecasted to reach -5.52 in one year’s time.